 Learn more about Candomblé and its beliefs here.

 Like all the Orixas, Exu was a lesser deity created by the great god Olorun.
 He participated in the creation of the world and mankind.
-While Olorun remains aloof and is beyond human understanding, Exu is also active in the mortal realm.
+While Olorun remains aloof and is beyond human understanding, Exu and the other Orixas are active in the mortal realm.

 Exu acts as a messenger of the great god and also of all the other Orixas.
 He also mediates communication with the Ajoguns, which are evil spirits.
 In some cases, spirits of the dead believed to torment people are also called Exus.
 When afflicted, these Exus must be vanquished through rituals of spiritual cleansing.